Guotepauc/TryHackMe/README.md

 + [Burp Suite: Intruder](https://tryhackme.com/room/burpsuiteintruder) : Learn how to use Intruder to automate requests in Burp Suite.
 + [Burp Suite: Other Modules](https://tryhackme.com/room/burpsuiteom) : Take a dive into some of Burp Suite's lesser-known modules.
 + [Burp Suite: Extensions](https://tryhackme.com/room/burpsuiteextensions) : Learn how to use Extensions to broaden the functionality of Burp Suite.

+### Network Security
++ [Passive Reconnaissance](https://tryhackme.com/room/passiverecon) : Learn about the essential tools for passive reconnaissance, such as whois, nslookup, and dig.
++ [Active Reconnaissance](https://tryhackme.com/room/activerecon) : Learn how to use simple tools such as traceroute, ping, telnet, and a web browser to gather information.
++ [Nmap Live Host Discovery](https://tryhackme.com/room/nmap01) : Learn how to use Nmap to discover live hosts using ARP scan, ICMP scan, and TCP/UDP ping scan.
++ [Nmap Basic Port Scans](https://tryhackme.com/room/nmap02) : Learn in-depth how nmap TCP connect scan, TCP SYN port scan, and UDP port scan work.
++ [Nmap Advanced Port Scans](https://tryhackme.com/room/nmap03) : Learn advanced techniques such as null, FIN, Xmas, and idle (zombie) scans, spoofing, in addition to FW and IDS evasion.
++ [Nmap Post Port Scans](https://tryhackme.com/room/nmap04) : Learn how to leverage Nmap for service and OS detection, use Nmap Scripting Engine (NSE), and save the results.
++ [Protocols and Servers](https://tryhackme.com/room/protocolsandservers) : Learn about common protocols such as HTTP, FTP, POP3, SMTP and IMAP, along with related insecurities.
++ [Protocols and Servers 2](https://tryhackme.com/room/protocolsandservers2) : Learn about attacks against passwords and cleartext traffic; explore options for mitigation via SSH and SSL/TLS.
++ [Net Sec Challenge](https://tryhackme.com/room/netsecchallenge) : Practice the skills you have learned in the Network Security module.

+### Vulnerability Research
++ [Vulnerabilities 101](https://tryhackme.com/room/vulnerabilities101) : Understand the flaws of an application and apply your researching skills on some vulnerability databases.
++ [Exploit Vulnerabilities](https://tryhackme.com/room/exploitingavulnerabilityv2) : Learn about some of the tools, techniques and resources to exploit vulnerabilities
++ [Vulnerability Capstone](https://tryhackme.com/room/vulnerabilitycapstone) : Apply the knowledge gained throughout the Vulnerability Module in this challenge room.

+### Metasploit
++ [Metasploit: Introduction](https://tryhackme.com/room/metasploitintro) : An introduction to the main components of the Metasploit Framework.
++ [Metasploit: Exploitation](https://tryhackme.com/room/metasploitexploitation) : Using Metasploit for scanning, vulnerability assessment and exploitation.
++ [Metasploit: Meterpreter](https://tryhackme.com/room/meterpreter) : Hack your first website (legally in a safe environment) and experience an ethical hacker's job.

+### Privilege Escalation
++ [What the Shell?](https://tryhackme.com/room/introtoshells) : An introduction to sending and receiving (reverse/bind) shells when exploiting target machines.
++ [Linux Privilege Escalation](https://tryhackme.com/room/linprivesc) : Learn the fundamentals of Linux privilege escalation.
+From enumeration to exploitation, get hands-on with over 8 different privilege escalation techniques.
++ [Windows Privilege Escalation](https://tryhackme.com/room/windowsprivesc20) : Learn the fundamentals of Windows privilege escalation techniques.

 ### Introduction to Cyber Security
 + [Offensive Security Intro](https://tryhackme.com/room/offensivesecurityintro) : Hack your first website (legally in a safe environment) and experience an ethical hacker's job.